stuartj073/music-box/TESTING.md

 - All category headings were working.
 - The sort products button worked as expected
 - The search bar effectively returned any product associated with the search as well as returning a `No products matched your query` response for empty search results.
-- When the admin was logged in the add product button will be rendered on the page.
+- When the admin was logged in,  the `add product ` button will be rendered on the page.

 #### Checkout page
 - A users details will be auto-filled when filling out the form if they have already provided information on the site for previous orders or if they have successully saved their shipping information on their profile page.

 #### Individual product page
 - When logged in, the user will have the option of adding the product to the basket through the input form (as well as choosing the quantity of each item).
-- If logged in as super user the edit and delete buttons associated with the product will too appear along with the modal for the delete button to add extra protection against accidentally removing an item.
+- If logged in as super user the edit and delete buttons associated with the product will too appear along with the modal for the `delete` button to add extra protection against accidentally removing an item.
 - If not logged in, the `sign in` option will display for visitors.

 #### Add products page